koonix/lfutils/README.md

 ## lfpreviewer, lfcleaner

-file previewer and cleaner scripts.
+file previewer and cleaner scripts, for previewing files/media.

 add these lines to your lfrc:

 ```
 set previewer lfpreviewer
 set cleaner lfcleaner
+set ratios 1:1
+set preview
 ```

 ## lfmount

-allows you to open archive files' contents in lf, using `archivemount`.
+allows you to open archive files' contents in lf, using `archivemount` (archive mounting is read-only as archivemount's read-write mounting sucks).

 put this in your lfrc: